dstnbrkr/componentkit/_docs/objections.md

 ## This violates MVC.

-Components may be the target of actions and update their state in response to those actions.
+A component may be the target of actions and update its state in response to those actions.

-This objection is touched on briefly in the example in [state](docs/state).
+This objection is touched on briefly in the example in [state](state.html).
 I believe that because components are immutable and declarative, there is no danger to having them handle *limited* types of user actions.

 MVC exists to tame the beast of mutable state.
 If your view is updating its state willy-nilly and the controller doesn't know about it, you're soon going to end up with a mess.

-Components make updating the view without the controller knowing about it impossible.
+ComponentKit makes updating the view without the controller knowing about it impossible.
 So when components can intercept a user tap and announce "my state has changed in this way, please re-render me," they're not violating MVC; they're just encapsulating that state change logic.
 The controller is still the component that is re-rendering the view.